themesberg/flowbite-svelte/src/routes/docs/components/spinner.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Spinner'
 </script>

 The spinner component can be used as a loading indicator which comes in multiple colors, sizes, and styles separately or inside elements such as buttons to improve the user experience whenever data is being fetched from your server.